Quick links: Why study this course | Modules | Fees and Funding |Entry Requirements | How to apply

 Taught modules contribute two thirds of the overall degree (120 credits).
 The final assessment is the 60 credit dissertation (10,000 – 12,000 words), where students conduct their own research aligned to their pathway under the guidance of a supervisor.

-Students undertaking the Entrepreneurship & Innovation pathway will also be encouraged to explore starting-up their own business.
+Students undertaking the Entrepreneurship & Innovation pathway will also have the opportunity to explore starting-up their own business.

 For those without a business background please also see our MSc International Business programme.